fitopen/main/code-of-conduct.md

 * celebrate diversity of the collective.
 * understand that this a collaborative space for the positive promotion of healthy human activities.

-If you feel your voice has not been heard during this time of collaboration we highly suggest raising an issue here in Github.
-We endeavour to engage openly and transparently.

 **'Fit Open' is a collaborative space for participants across the globe to discover and celebrate outdoor fitness & endurance sports.**

 It is: